jackys-95/HospitalTriageApp/README.md

 # HospitalTriageApp
-Hospital Triage Android App made for CSC207
+Hospital Triage Android App made for CSC207 by Jacky Shum, Yuze Zhang, Zoe Wang, and Alex Tse.

 This is a hospital triage Android app made for CSC207, patched to work with Android Studio and Gradle builds.